Effective Bethe Ansatz for Spin-1 Non-integrable Models: Conclusion and Outlook

 Our work so far has focused on spin chains with periodic boundary conditions, but exploring spin chains with open boundary conditions represents another crucial frontier, as it would connect the formalism directly to experimental realizations in finite systems and quantum simulators.
 The Bethe ansatz formalism was first extended to open chains with diagonal K-matrices by Sklyanin \cite{Sklyanin:1988yz}.
 It is straightforward to generalize the effective Bethe ansatz method to include diagonal K-matrices, and we plan to investigate it in future work.
 General open boundaries with non-diagonal K-matrices are more challenging, and it was first solved by the off-diagonal Bethe ansatz proposed in \cite{Cao:2013nza}.
 The wavefunction is given in a superposition form via the algebraic Bethe ansatz \cite{Belliard:2013aaa}, and it would be interesting to utilize the off-diagonal Bethe ansatz to investigate non-integrable models without U(1) symmetry.

 A systematic investigation of the thermodynamic limit is equally essential.
 Developing a robust scheme to extract and analyze the distribution of effective Bethe roots in this limit is particularly crucial, as it would directly reveal the underlying thermodynamic behavior of the system by mimicking the thermodynamic Bethe ansatz (TBA) \cite{Yang-Yang66,Takahashi1971}.
-The root distribution encodes the macroscopic physics, and its analytical continuation from the integrable points could provide a powerful framework for understanding properties like excitation spectra and correlation functions in the non-integrable regime, thereby bridging the microscopic pseudo-particle description with field-theoretical predictions.
+A similar idea has been developed in \cite{doi:10.1143/JPSJ.63.3598} (see also \cite{2015PhRvB..92l5136V}) to write down a TBA equation for the BLBQ Hamiltonian based on the approximate Bethe ansatz method with two-body scattering matrix solved at each $\beta$, though it works well mainly in the low particle-density regime.
+The root distribution, which is observed to have some pattern in the EBA approach, encodes the macroscopic physics, and its analytical continuation from the integrable points could provide a powerful framework for understanding properties like excitation spectra and correlation functions in the non-integrable regime, thereby bridging the microscopic pseudo-particle description with field-theoretical predictions.
+We leave it to future work, as it is way beyond the scope of the current paper.